Fantasy (DyE song): Music video

 An animated accompanying music video for "Fantasy" directed by Jérémie Périn was released on 19 October 2011.
-The music video, notable for its graphic violent and sexual content, which have become a viral hit on YouTube; as of February 2022, it has been viewed over 66 million times.
-Ian Gassman ranked the video fourth on his list of "10 More of the Best Animated Music Videos" for Paste, remarking that the video's "very buzzy twist ending makes it pretty hard not to click."
+The music video, notable for its graphic violence and sexual content, became a viral hit on YouTube; as of February 2022, it was viewed over 66 million times.
+Ian Gassman ranked the video fourth on his list of "10 More of the Best Animated Music Videos" for Paste, remarking that the video's "very buzzy twist ending makes it pretty hard not to click".
+As of October 2023, the video has been removed from YouTube for violating its policy on nudity or sexual content.

 Synopsis

 The video begins with four teenagers sneaking into a local pool at night.
-Two of the teenagers, a boy and a girl, jump into the pool and swim together, leading to the beginning of sexual encounter between the two of them, while the remaining boy and girl sit by the poolside and watch them.
+Two of the teenagers, a boy and a girl, jump into the pool and swim together, leading to the beginning of a sexual encounter between the two of them, while the remaining boy and girl sit by the poolside and watch them.
 The boy on the poolside tries to make advances on the girl, attempting to kiss her, but rather than reciprocating, she becomes flustered and jumps into the pool with her clothes still on.
 While underwater, she notices a spasming sensation in her genitals, causing her to panic and resurface in pain.
 Once she climbs out of the pool, she and the boy discover that their friends have been possessed by worm-like aliens, who attack and kill the boy.
 The girl manages to escape by jumping back into the pool.
 She enters another dimension through a portal at the bottom of the pool, whereupon she finds herself facing a giant Lovecraftian creature in the distance.
 Her eyes subsequently explode out of her skull, killing her.